stefananghel93/interactive-rating-component/README.md

 ### Continued development

 In the future I will continue expand my JavaScript knowledge by building some cool projects.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

-### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author